-By my definition an Overall Plan (sometimes referred to by others as an Action Plan) is a working document that identifies and/or defines the key components or elements of a meeting or special event from which all things flow throughout the Planning Process.
+By my definition an Overall Meeting Action Plan (Overall Plan) is a working document that identifies and/or defines the key components or elements of a meeting or special event from which all things flow throughout the Planning Process.

 The Overall Plan begins to take shape when a program sponsor or host determines a need to inform, modify, resolve, update or implement some sort of change in delivery, process or procedure.
 It may be that the CEO wants to gather senior leadership together to lay out a new strategic plan, or to work through the details of the merging of a key business function, or a means of recognizing individuals or groups for a job well done and/or exceeding financial goals.

 In this case, the CEO would identify a group of people – which I refer to as the Design or Planning Team -- to fully define and execute the Plan.
 Key components of the Overall Plan are as follows.